Skip to main content

 Ph.D., University of California, Berkeley

 Paola Zamperini has a Ph.D. in Chinese Literature and Women and Gender Studies from the University of California at Berkeley.
 She was recruited by Northwestern University in Summer 2013 as the founding chair of the Department of Asian Languages and Cultures at NU and Associate Professor of Chinese Literature, after a decade at Amherst College.
 Her work during the first three years at NU focused on building the new department by recruiting tenure and teaching line faculty; on developing and launching the new courses of studies in Asian humanities at both the undergraduate and the graduate level; and on mentoring undergraduate and graduate students on pre-modern Chinese literature and gender and sexuality studies.
 She also served on the Kaplan Institute Council, and as director of the Asian Studies Graduate Cluster, and helped usher in the new ASGC certificate program in this role.
-She has been part of the GSS advisory board since 2014, and, as of Fall 2019, she began her duties as director of Graduate Studies for the Gender and Sexuality Studies Program, and in this role she serves on the GSS executive committee and its advisory board, leads the GSS graduate colloquium, and advises students in the GSS cluster and certificate program.
-Professor Zamperini has also benefited from the lively space provided by the reading groups, symposia, and events organized by the Sexuality Project at Northwestern(SPAN), and is a SPAN Curricular Fellow (2020-2023), with the project entitled “Global Pornographies: A Transnational Approach.”
-In Winter 2020, she taught for the first time a course on the Ming novel Xiyou ji, Journey to the West, as part of the Northwestern Prison Education Program, and hopes to be soon able to teach again as part of this wonderful program in the not so distant future.
+She has been part of the GSS advisory board since 2014, and, between Fall 2019 and September 2023, she served as director of Graduate Studies for the Gender and Sexuality Studies Program, leading the GSS graduate colloquium, and advising students in the GSS cluster and certificate program.
+She became associate director of GSS in Fall 2023, and in this role, she currently serves on the GSS executive committee and its advisory board, coordinates GSS course planning, and participates in the curricular and intellectual life of this wonderful program.
+Professor Zamperini has also benefited from the lively space provided by the reading groups, symposia, and events organized by the Sexuality Project at Northwestern (SPAN), and was a SPAN Curricular Fellow (2020-2023), with the project entitled “Global Pornographies: A Transnational Approach,” to develop a course she will teach in AY 2024-2025.
+In Winter 2020, she taught for the first time a course on the Ming novel Xiyou ji, Journey to the West, as part of the Northwestern Prison Education Program, and hopes to be soon able to teach again as part of this wonderful program in the not so distant future, if her many administrative duties allow it.

-Gender and sexuality studies are an integral part not only of Zamperini’s training and research, but also of her pedagogy, and she has consistently divided her teaching at Northwestern between Asian Languages and Cultures, where she regularly teaches courses about pre-modern Chinese literature, dream cultures, fashion theory and histories, Buddhist literary cultures in East Asia past and present, contemporary Chinese fiction, cinema, and popular culture, and Gender and Sexuality Studies, where she teaches core courses such as Sexual Subjects: Introduction to Sexuality Studies, and Traditions of Feminist Thought (Fall 2020), and graduate seminars like Deleuze, Desire, Guattari, and Sexuality.
+From this perspective, gender and sexuality studies, along with feminist theory and studies, are an integral part not only of Zamperini’s training and research, but also of her pedagogy, and she has consistently divided her teaching at Northwestern between Asian Languages and Cultures, where she regularly teaches courses about pre-modern Chinese literature, dream cultures, fashion theory and histories, Buddhist literary cultures in East Asia past and present, contemporary Chinese fiction, cinema, and popular culture, and Gender and Sexuality Studies, where she teaches core courses such as “Sexual Subjects: Introduction to Sexuality Studies,” and “Traditions of Feminist Thought;” graduate seminars like “Deleuze, Desire, Guattari, and Sexuality,” and also “Chinese Feminisms,” and “Sinophone Feminisms.”
 Because of the interdisciplinarity of her training and research, most of her courses are co-listed with GSS.
-Her pedagogical mission is to create learning environments imprinted by the methodologies and approaches of feminist and queer theory, whilst preserving and deepening engagement with Chinese and East Asian cultural traditions, past and present.
+As a first-generation immigrant and college student involved in non-Western cultures, her main pedagogical and research mission is focused on decolonizing the fields of studies she inhabits.
+She thus aims to create learning environments imprinted by the methodologies and approaches of feminist and queer theory, whilst preserving and deepening engagement with Chinese and East Asian cultural traditions, past and present.
+She is also quite attuned to her students’ needs to understand the academic and non-academic worlds they navigate through feminist epistemologies, as her recent interview with EFE journalist Alicia Sánchez Gómez about Taylor Swift’s purported feminism well illustrates.

-Selected Bibliography
+Selected Bibliography and recent media appearances

-A Family Romance: Specters of Incest in Eileen Chang's “Xinjing.
+A Family Romance: Specters of Incest in Eileen Chang's “Xinjing.”
 Prism (2020) 17 (1): 1–34.

 “Ties that Cut.
 Alter/native Portrayals of Chinese Women” (in Chinese), Global History Review,special issue on “Women and gender from the global perspective,” China Social Sciences Press, 2019.